Who Should Be Listed as Named Drivers

 Permissive use covers unlisted drivers who occasionally borrow your vehicle with your permission.
 This coverage is built into most standard auto policies but comes with important limitations.
 Permission must be either express (handing over keys) or implied (based on past behavior), and without it, coverage is typically denied as non-permissive use.

 Permissive use is intended for occasional drivers only — typically those who drive your car fewer than 12 times per year.
-Some insurers define "occasional" more strictly, so reviewing your specific policy language is essential.
-Note that permissive use never applies to business or rideshare activities, criminal acts, or drivers who have been formally excluded from your policy.
+Some insurers explicitly cap permissive user liability limits at state minimums rather than your full policy limits, and some newer policies may exclude physical damage coverage for non-listed drivers entirely.
+Always review your specific policy language carefully.
+Permissive use never applies to business, rideshare, or delivery activities, criminal acts, or drivers who have been formally excluded from your policy.
+Our guide on whether car insurance follows the car or driver explains this in more detail.

 Key Differences That Impact Coverage

 Premium Impact: Named drivers increase (or occasionally decrease) your premiums based on their risk profile.
-Permissive use doesn't directly affect premiums since these drivers aren't evaluated or rated.
+Permissive use doesn't directly affect premiums since these drivers aren't evaluated or rated — but if a permissive driver causes an at-fault accident, the claim is still made under your policy and can raise your rates.

 Coverage Limits: Named drivers receive your full policy limits.
 Permissive use may provide reduced limits (sometimes only state minimums), higher deductibles, or exclusions depending on your insurer and state.